eric-cc-su/eric-cc-su.github.io/_posts/2015-06-02-jekyll-category-tag-automation.md

 mtime: 12:00
 ---

-This website and blog is built with the static web page generator [Jekyll](http://jekyllrb.com/) and published through GitHub Pages.
+This website and blog is built with Jekyll, the static web page generator, and published through GitHub Pages.
 Jekyll is a blog aware static site generator that provides support for tags and categories, but this is a feature that needs to be manually implemented by the user.

 I used instructions and code provided by [Minddust](http://www.minddust.com/post/tags-and-categories-on-github-pages/) to put together the infrastructure